Supra Matrix Function Centralities

 Communicability Centrality

-• use_sparse=True: Recommended for networks > 100 node-layer pairs
+• use_sparse=True: Recommended for networks with > 100 node-layer pairs or appreciable sparsity; small matrices fall back to dense

 Katz Centrality